dlicht110/compiler-construction/README.md

 - [Lecture 1.3](https://hackmd.io/s/S110eS-VE#): How to implement a state machine and why do Java and Python not have gotos?

+- [Lecture 2.1](http://www.grammaticalframework.org/ipl-book/slides/1-slides-ipl-book.pdf): A brief introduction to compiler construction from [the slides of the book](http://www.grammaticalframework.org/ipl-book/).

 coming up soon:

-- [Lecture 2.1](): A brief introduction to compiler construction.

 - [Lecture 2.2](): Determinstic Finite Automata.